 Timeframes for public consultation on draft regulations are note less than four weeks, as provided for in Article 55 of the Environment Protect Act (Cap.
-549.
+549), from the date that they are uploaded on the ERA and MEUSAC websites.

 Consultation on draft regulations and development orders under the Development Planning Act (Cap.
 552), allows any person a period of at least two weeks to make representations stating how in his opinion the proposed regulation could be improved to reach their ultimate aim.